Nonconvex Factorization and Manifold Formulations are Almost Equivalent in Low-rank Matrix Optimization: Conclusion and Discussions

 There are many interesting extensions to the results in this paper to be explored in the future.
 First, as we have mentioned in Remark \ref{rem: necessity-of-FOSP-in-connection-Hessian}, our results on the connection of Riemannian and Euclidean Hessians are established at FOSPs.
 It is interesting to explore whether it is possible to connect the geometry of the manifold and the factorization formulations of low-rank matrix optimization at non-stationary points.
-By achieving this we can (1) connect approximate SOSPs\footnotemark \, between two formulations, which is useful in practice as standard optimization methods such as stochastic or perturbed gradient descent can only find approximate SOSPs \cite{ge2015escaping,jin2017escape,sun2019escaping,criscitiello2019efficiently}; (2) transfer the global geometry properties (the landscape property of the objective in the whole space rather than at stationary points) between two formulations \cite{zhu2017global,li2019symmetry}.
-Second, in this work we consider the natural embedded geometry of low-rank matrices in the manifold formulation.
-Another choice for handling low-rank matrices is the quotient manifold \cite{mishra2014fixed}.
-It is interesting to investigate the landscape under the quotient geometry and its connection to the embedded geometry.
-Finally, manifold approach is a general way to deal with geometric constraints in optimization problems and here we show a strong geometric connection of it to the factorization approach in dealing with the rank constraint in matrix optimization.
+By achieving this we can (1) connect approximate SOSPs\footnote{An approximate SOSP means the gradient norm at the point is small and the least eigenvalue of the Hessian at the point is lower bounded by a small negative constant \citep{jin2017escape}. } between two formulations, which is useful in practice as standard optimization methods such as stochastic or perturbed gradient descent can only find approximate SOSPs \citep{ge2015escaping,jin2017escape,sun2019escaping,criscitiello2019efficiently}; (2) transfer the global geometry properties (the landscape property of the objective in the whole space rather than at stationary points) between two formulations \citep{zhu2017global,li2019symmetry}.
+Second, in this work, we consider the natural embedded geometry of low-rank matrices in the manifold formulation.
+Another choice for handling low-rank matrices is the quotient manifold \citep{mishra2014fixed}.
+The follow-up work \cite{luo2023geometric} investigates the landscape connection of an optimization problem under the embedded and quotient geometries.
+Third, it is interesting to explore how will the landscape connect under two formulations when the objective function is nonsmooth.
+The connection of FOSPs might still be possible based on the notion of Clarke subdifferential \citep{clarke1990optimization}, but some regularity condition on $f$ might be needed.
+Finally, the manifold approach is a general way to deal with geometric constraints in optimization problems and here we show a strong geometric connection of it to the factorization approach in dealing with the rank constraint in matrix optimization.
 From an algorithmic perspective, connections of manifold methods with the sequential quadratic programming (SQP) method for solving equality constrained optimization problems and common nonlinear programming methods for handling orthogonal constraints were revealed in \cite{edelman1998geometry,mishra2016riemannian} and \cite{edelman1998geometry}, respectively.
-It is an interesting future work to find more instances under which manifold approach is geometrically or algorithmically connected with other well-known approaches in general nonlinear optimization.
+It is interesting future work to find more instances under which the manifold approach is geometrically or algorithmically connected with other well-known approaches in general nonlinear optimization.